ManindraDeMel/Chatbot/README.md

     user_input = input("> ")
     print(chatbot.reply(u"{}".format(user_input)))
 ```
 The conversation will now be displayed in the console similar to the desktop application.
-Additionally feel free to experiement with extensions or add more functionality to the console application however you like.
+Additionally feel free to experiment with extensions or add more functionality to the console application however you like.

 ![console example image](https://media.discordapp.net/attachments/715926471159578667/883697980899741697/unknown.png "console example")